kubernetes-sigs/external-dns/docs/tutorials/bizflycloud.md

 ## Creating Bizfly Cloud Credentials

->BizflyCloud's API exposes the entire Bizfly Cloud infrastructure via a standardized programmatic interface.
-Using BizflyCloud's API, you can do just about anything you can do on bizflycloud.com via the customer dashboard.

->The BizflyCloud API is a RESTful API based on HTTPS requests and JSON responses.
-If you are registered with BizflyCloud, you can create your credentials from [here](https://beta.manage.bizflycloud.vn/account/configuration/credential).
+>The Bizfly Cloud API is a RESTful API based on HTTPS requests and JSON responses.
+If you are registered with Bizfly Cloud, you can create your credentials from [here](https://beta.manage.bizflycloud.vn/account/configuration/credential).

 API Token will authentication if `BFC_APP_CREDENTIAL_ID` and `BFC_APP_CREDENTIAL_SECRET` environment variable is set.